EECS3311F24/project-fitgenius/doc/sprint2/sprint2.md

 Description: As a user, I want to create and customize my own workout routine so that I can have flexibility in how I train.

 Tasks Breakdown:
-1) The Plan Page Navigation Bar will consistently route users to the plan page, which allow user to choose exercises.

-2) User can add exercises by selecting options inside a dropdown box

-3) User can delete individual exercises by clicking an “X” next to each exercise

-4) User can delete all exercises for a muscle group by clicking the “X” on the right side of the selection box

-5) Selected exercises are displayed at the bottom of the page
+1) Create a 'Plan Page' that includes a navigation bar called Plan Page linking directly to the Plan Page.

+2) Implement selection boxes for each muscle group—leg, arm, chest, and back—allowing users to choose multiple exercises within each group.

-6) User can click on a selected exercise displayed at the bottom, which will direct to page with a GIF and a timer.
+3) Clicking on each exercise in the selection boxes should display the exercises at the bottom, and clicking on an exercise should navigate to a page that shows a GIF and a timer.

+4) Enable saving created workout plans to the database and add a separate page for displaying saved plans

 **User Story 9**
 Description: As a user, I want to adjust my workout routine based on my current energy level or time constraints so that I can adapt my training accordingly.